 It seemed like I was trying to rush every minute of life with a baby.
 I had been finding motherhood difficult, and figured that the best way out of this struggle was to speed things up as much as I could.

-I kept looking forward, wishing that the baby would sleep through the night already, or telling myself it’d get easier once he reached a certain milestone.
+I kept looking forward, wishing that the baby would sleep through the night already.
+Or I’d tell myself it’ll get easier once he reached a certain milestone.
 But with each milestone met, I was still stuck wishing for the next best thing, thinking that would be my ticket out of my difficulty.

-A few years later, I had twins, and I realized two things: First, that they would be my last kids, and second, that the madness of the newborn stage actually does end.
+A few years later, I had twins, and I realized two things: First, that they would be my last kids, and second, that the madness of this stage actually does end.

 Those two factors allowed me to accept the season I was in.
 I didn’t resist or wish it away.
-I accepted and—once in a while—even cherished the madness I was in.
+I accepted and—once in a while—even cherished the madness.